findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 - Non-fungible items (for example, a legendary sword in a nerdy Web3 game)

-The cool trick with ERC-1155 (semi-fungible tokens) is that they're changelings.
+The cool trick with [ERC-1155 (semi-fungible tokens)](https://ethereum.org/developers/docs/standards/tokens/erc-1155) is that they're changelings.
 One instant, they're the same as all the others... until a specific condition is met.
-Then, Presto, Bango!
+Then, Presto-Bango!
 Now, they're unique NFTs.

 These are handy for games and more complex projects.